ZinebAg/LauzHack/README.md

               a better interpretation on how different values lead to different spread rates and thus how strategies like confinement to different rates and social distancing for instance affect.

+# How to use
+To use PandemicAnalytics, please download all files in Basis_HTML, then open home.html in your web browser.
+You can then navigate using the tabs on the top of the screen.

+Enjoy!